-Participation of graduate students in the teaching mission of the department helps to develop teaching, presentation, leadership, and interpersonal skills while assisting the department in discharging its teaching responsibilities.
+Participation of graduate students in the teaching mission of the department helps to develop teaching, presentation, leadership, and interpersonal skills.
 All doctoral students are required to complete three semesters of teaching practicum (MEAM 895).
 MEAM 895 is an 0.5 course unit class that requires the equivalent of 10 hours of effort per week for one semester.
 In fulfillment of the teaching practicum requirement, students will perform several of the following duties under faculty guidance, as appropriate: attend seminars on teaching and communication skills, lead recitations, lead tutorials, supervise laboratory experiments, develop instructional laboratories, develop instructional materials, and grade homeworks, laboratory reports, and exams.
-A teaching training seminar is conducted during the first month of the fall semester.
+A teaching training workshop, offered by the Center for Teaching and Learning, is conducted during the summer (typically August) prior to the fall semester.
 Attendance is mandatory for all second year students.
 To the extent possible, students will participate in a broad range of teaching activities beyond grading.
 Some of the recitations will be supervised, and feedback and comments will be provided to the student by the faculty responsible for the course.
 At the completion of 0.5 course unit of teaching practicum, the student will receive a Satisfactory/Unsatisfactory grade and a written evaluation signed by the faculty member responsible for the course.
 The evaluation will be based on comments of the students taking the course and the impressions of the faculty in charge.
 International students whose first language is not English are required to take and pass the SPEAK test, which assesses English proficiency.
 SPEAK must be taken in April of the student's first year.